-In order to engage community members, we perform in-person outreach at public gathering spaces, including senior centers, community centers, medical facilities, libraries, and housing complexes.
+Community Members: To engage community members, we perform in-person outreach at public gathering spaces, including senior centers, community centers, medical facilities, libraries, and housing complexes.
 Our website is also available in seven languages.
 Staff also administers surveys in multiple languages, conduct focus groups, leverage ethnic media, local media outlets, and social media to encourage participation from the public.

-Public Agencies: Public agencies can provide valuable input to the planning process.
-Pertinent public agencies include those that have clients who fall into under-represented populations, including but not limited to minorities, low-income and limited English proficiency households.
+Public Agencies: Public agencies provide valuable input to the planning process.
+Pertinent public agencies include those with clients who fall into under-represented populations such as minorities, low-income and limited English proficiency households.
 All these agencies have insight into the transportation needs of their clients and are useful partners in overcoming barriers that may not be understood by professionals dealing more directly with the provision of services.

-Private Organizations and Businesses: Private organizations and businesses offer a number of perspectives that are valuable to our planning processes.
-We have extensive contact with service providers who work closely with people with disabilities or older adults who often times cross over into those in the low-income, minority and limited English proficiency demographic.
+Private Organizations and Businesses: Private organizations and businesses offer several perspectives that are valuable to our planning processes.
+We have extensive contact with service providers who work closely with people with disabilities or older adults who often cross over into those in the low-income, minority and limited English proficiency demographic.
 One of the most successful ways for Hopelink to participate with private organizations and businesses has been through our mobility coalitions.

 In addition to the processes set out in this policy, staff will use the following techniques during its planning studies and stakeholder engagement as deemed appropriate by staff.
-This includes:
+These include: